PyKev/StudySumAI-Demo/README.md

 ### Models 🤖

-This project uses two language models (LLMs) to process content:
+This project uses 3 large language models (LLMs) to process content:

+1. Paid model: Requires an OpenAI API key.
-1. **GPT-3.5 Turbo:** Offers two variants with token limits of 4096 and 16,384.
-You can choose the model based on your text's length.
-The application will show you which of your files has the highest number of tokens to help you decide.
+   - **GPT-3.5 Turbo:** Provides the best results and offers two variants with token limits of 4096 and 16,384.
+You can choose the model based on the length of your text.

+2. Open-source models: Require a HuggingFace API key.
+   - **Mistral-7b-Instruct:** Considered the best 7B model to date, it provides acceptable answers but doesn't reach the level of GPT, although it has an 8,000-token limit.
-2. **Falcon-7b:** This model is free with your HuggingFace API key but has a lower token limit, it doesn't work as well as GPT and it yields regular results with texts of around 1200 tokens.
+   - **Falcon-7b-Instruct:** Has a lower token limit, doesn't perform as well as GPT and Mistral, and provides regular results with texts around 1,200 tokens.

+- The app will show you which of your files has the highest number of tokens to help you decide which model to use.
-When a text exceeds the allowed token limit, the code divides the content into smaller parts and generates summaries of the summaries using the map_reduce technique.
-It is recommended to use the 16k token GPT-3.5 Turbo model for better results on longer texts.
+- When a text exceeds the allowed token limit, the code divides the content into smaller parts and generates summaries of the summaries using the map_reduce technique.
+It is recommended to use the GPT-3.5 Turbo 16k token model for better results with extensive texts.

 ### Document Generation and Manipulation 📄
 When a file is uploaded, the system generates summaries and temporarily stores the resulting documents in buffers that are closed and lose their value after downloading.

-- PyPDF and PyPDF2: For text extraction from PDFs.
+- PyPDF: For text extraction from PDFs.
 - ReportLab: For generating PDF documents.
 - Python-docx: For generating Word documents.